More credit cardholders can count on concierges

 "Our concierges can do anything as long as it's not illegal or immoral," says Linda Dickerhoof, spokeswoman for VIPdesk, which provides the services for several credit card issuers and other clients.

 Sandeep Thakrar, a 40-year-old venture capitalist who lives just outside Baltimore, says he had his Citibank Advantage card for several years before he happened to see a note on a statement about its concierge service.
-Since then, he's relied on the concierge to recommend restaurants, find a car detail company that would come to his home, suggest a plumber, even help him choose an anniversary gift for his wife (see slide show).
+Since then, he's relied on the concierge to recommend restaurants, find a car detail company that would come to his home, suggest a plumber, even help him choose an anniversary gift for his wife, Kavita.
 He said he uses the service two or three times a month.

 "I have three young kids and a busy business I run myself, so I don't have time to do a lot of research," says Thakrar, managing director at Skada Capital.
 "It's like having a personal administrative assistant to help you out."